 Mark and a group of international travelers get stranded in an epic storm on Christmas Eve in Istanbul's int'l airport, and create a makeshift Christmas that unexpectedly goes from silly to sacred.
 (NOTE: This title is not available from me until late January, 2020, but will be available in stores in early December.)

 You may have found this page because of his poem about grieving, How We Survive.
 He receives hundreds of touching emails from people all over the world telling him this poem helped them grieve lost loved ones in a healthy way.
 If you would like to print, recite or otherwise use How We Survive, you hereby have his permission.
-Please use the contact section of this website to let him know where and how it was used.
+Please don't forget to credit him as the author, and use the contact section of this website to let him know where and how it was used.

 THE OTHER BELFAST